By Wendy White, vice president of marketing, Egencia

-While you don’t need to drink eight glasses a day, you should still make a conscious effort to drink water when you’re travelling.
-Aeroplanes are dry.
+While you don’t need to drink eight glasses a day, you should still make a conscious effort to drink water when you’re traveling.
+Airplanes are dry.
 You’ll lose moisture rapidly, leading you to become dehydrated and vulnerable to illness.
 Our colleague, Marion Peter, an Egencia senior product marketer shares her must-haves.
-“I always bring almonds and my reusable water bottle.
-Drinking a lot of water on the plane rather than soft drinks and coffee (or worse: alcohol!) helps you stay hydrated”.
-She’s right – and you can carry that reusable bottle where you go on the trip to do your part on reducing single-use plastics.
+“I always bring almonds and my re-usable water bottle.
+Drinking a lot of water on the plane rather than soda and coffee (or worse: alcohol!) helps you stay hydrated.”
+She’s right – and you can carry that reusable bottle where you go on the trip to do your part on reducing single use plastics.

 Exercise was a top tip.
-Fight jet lag with a workout straight off the plane in your hotel room – no need for a gym.
-Jean Noel Lau Keng Lun, senior director of product marketing, says, “In the hotel room, 10 sets of max rep press-ups before the shower”.
+Fight jet lag with a workout straight off the plane in your hotel room — no need for a gym.
+Jean Noel Lau Keng Lun, senior director of product marketing, said he does “10 sets of max rep pushups before a shower.”
 Exercise keeps your metabolism going, builds energy and can be a way to discover a new place.
 Try these ideas too:

-- Practise Shavasana at the Airport—Airports in these cities offer a yoga room to unwind before or after a flight.
+- Take Shavasana at the airport.
+Airports in these cities offer a yoga room to unwind before or after a flight.

 Manage your stress level

-This may not be a revelation for business travellers, but making your way through airports, taxis, hotels, and strange meeting venues along with a full day of business can be a stressful experience.
+This may not be a revelation for business travelers, but making your way through airports, cabs, hotels, and strange meeting venues along with full day of business can be a stressful experience.
 Stress can actually make you sick or just wear you out, so you won’t be at your best.